ibm-cloud-docs/openshift/openshift_tutorial_vpc.md

         ibmcloud is vpc-create myvpc
         ```
         {: pre}
     3. Create a public gateway and note the **ID** in the output.
 In the next step, you attach the public gateway to a VPC subnet, so that your worker nodes can communicate on the public network.
-Default OpenShift components, such as the web console and OperatorHub, require public network access.
-If you skip this step, these OpenShift components cannot run.
+Default {{site.data.keyword.openshiftshort}} components, such as the web console and OperatorHub, require public network access.
+If you skip this step, these {{site.data.keyword.openshiftshort}} components cannot run.
         ```
         ibmcloud is public-gateway-create gateway-us-south-1 <vpc_ID> us-south-1
         ```